Programs

 Swim Program

 Black Butte School students participate in the annual Swim Program in the Spring.
-Students are transported by bus to the Cascade Swim Center in Redmond for 5 days of lessons with highly qualified swim instructors.
+Students are transported by bus to the Cascade Swim Center in Redmond over the course of two weeks for lessons with highly qualified swim instructors.

 This program is a focal part of our health & wellness curriculum in promoting physical fitness and healthy lifestyles.
 It supports learning water safety which is critical to living in Central Oregon with the numerous lakes and rivers.
 Students make incredible gains in both skills and confidence due to the concentrated number of lessons and consistency in the water.